- Learn about the historic capital and UNESCO World Heritage site, Edinburgh on a privately guided tour

 - 2 days of privately guided hikes, led by an expert Wilderness Scotland guide u2022 1 boat cruise as described above

 - Visit to Deanston Distillery

-- White water rafting or Highland Safari Tour, as described in the itinerary
+- White water rafting or Highland Safari Tour, as described above

 - Route notes and maps, allowing you to explore the region at your own pace